 Silver Bull Announces Board Changes

-/EIN News/ -- VANCOUVER, British Columbia, March 13, 2023 (GLOBE NEWSWIRE) -- Silver Bull Resources, Inc. (OTCQB: SVBL, TSX: SVB) (“Silver Bull”) wishes to announce changes to its Board of Directors.
+VANCOUVER, British Columbia, March 13, 2023 (GLOBE NEWSWIRE) -- Silver Bull Resources, Inc. SVBLSVB ("Silver Bull") wishes to announce changes to its Board of Directors.

 Effective March 2, 2023, Daniel Kunz has resigned from the Board of Directors, as he was not standing for re-election at the Company's upcoming Annual General Meeting.
 Mr. Kunz has been a member of the Board since 2011.
 To replace Mr. Kunz, Mr. William Matlack has been appointed to the Board.